Cobweb: An Incremental and Hierarchical Model of Human-Like Category Learning: Experiments

 \subsubsection{\texttt{leaf}}

 Cobweb predicts the unobserved features based on the data stored in the leaf node, which is at the subordinate level.
-This prediction tends to be deterministic due to the certainty of feature values stored within the leaf node.
+This prediction tends to be deterministic due to the certainty of feature values stored at the lowest level.
 For instance, consider the leaves depicted in Figure~\ref{fig:cobweb_learning}, where all attributes have specific values with 100\% certainty.